k464483963/wi21-cse110-lab3/daily.md

 HanJie Zhan

 What did you do yesterday?
--I did three hw yesterday.
+- I did three hw yesterday.

 What will you do today?
--I will review my midterm tomorrow.
+- I will review my midterm tomorrow.

 Where are you blocked?
--Some of the homework problem.
+- Some of the homework problem.

 Comfort Level — How close are we to hitting our sprint goals?
--It is not far to get there. work hard.
+- It is not far to get there. work hard.

 Tips: